10 Time Management Methods to Help You Save Time

 1. Track How Much Time You’re Spending

 Tracking time is perhaps the most important time management technique you can use.
 Employee time tracking will allow you to track productivity and identify what projects and tasks you are over-focused on or need more attention.
 Knowing what takes up too much time will give you the opportunity to refine your work processes and get your team managing its' workflow better than ever.
 Freelance time tracking is just as important: the best time tracking app will allow you to identify areas to improve as well as streamline and simplify your billing process, thus reducing your overall workload.
+Your time tracking solution should also have iPhone time tracking capabilities as well as Android time tracking.
 Don’t just track the time of your employees – tracking your time is just as important.

 2. Set S.M.A.R.T Goals